smmathews-brandwatch/puzzler2018/README.md

 - [X] Base bot to be used as a template
 - [ ] Well understood images for all entities
 - [X] Display Leaderboard after max number of rounds

+## Extra Challenges for bragging rights
+1) Set simulator.ALLOW_STEALING to True.
+If you move in to an enemy, you'll take what they're holding.
+If they move in to you, they'll do likewise.
+2) Change numEnemies=2 to greater than 2.